AppliedEnergistics/Applied-Energistics-2/guidebook/features/meteorites.md

 place.

 <ItemLink id="sky_stone_block" /> is extremely hard and requires at least a diamond
-pick to mine it, the processed variants can be removed with any pick however.
+pick to mine it, the processed variants can be removed with any pick, however.